Stasis Dermatitis

 For dermatitis that has started recently, and if there are no ulcers, a corticosteroid cream or ointment applied to the affected areas can help.
 If the disorder worsens, as evidenced by increased warmth, redness, oozing, or small ulcers, a more absorbent dressing, such as a hydrocolloid dressing, can be used.

 In stasis dermatitis, the skin is easily irritated.
-Antibiotic creams, first-aid (anesthetic) creams, wool alcohols, witch hazel, lanolin, or other chemicals should not be used because they can make the disorder worse.
+Antibiotic creams, first-aid (anesthetic) creams, wool alcohols, witch hazel, lanolin, or other chemicals can make the disorder worse and should not be used.

 Matibabu ya vidonda